 LAKELAND, Fla.
 (April

-will receive diplomas during two spring graduation ceremonies April
+received diplomas during two spring graduation ceremonies Saturday.

-will offer the baccalaureate sermon.
-A 1979 graduate of Florida
+Church in Jacksonville, offered the baccalaureate sermon.
+A 1979

-of churches in Gainesville, Orlando, the Melbourne area, and Jacksonville
+in Gainesville, Orlando, the Melbourne area, and Jacksonville and

 of Trustees since 1989 and currently serves as chairman.
 He was